-The site hosts many original works of varying states of progress, as well as stories from AH.Com posted by their original authors.
+The site hosted many original works of varying states of progress, as well as stories from AH.Com posted by their original authors.

 Some popular notable works unique to the site include: